Policy Optimization over General State and Action Spaces: Policy Mirror Descent

-Hence, by \eqnok{eq:policy_gradient}, the norm of the \edits{derivative} $\nabla_\pi V^{\pi}(s)$ is also decreasing as ${\cal O} (1/\sqrt{k})$ with the selection of the policy $\pi = \pi_{\bar j(s)}$, $s \in \cS$.
-It should be noted, however, that it might be difficult to implement this strategy in practice, since it requires us to specify a different index $\bar j(s)$ for a different state $s\in \cS$.
-In practice, one can possibly select one random iterate for all different states.
-In addition, the strategy of choosing a different iteration index for a different state can possibly be implemented when function approximation is used in PMD as shown in the next subsection.
+As seen by~\cref{lem:performance_diff_deter} (see also~\cite{LanPMD2021}), solving the VI across all states simultaneously implies a global solution to~\eqnok{eq:RL0}.
+We leave the analysis of stationary points for more general RL problems, including those where the gradient $\nabla \psi^{\pi_t}(s,a)$ may not exist, to important future work.
+Another issue is that~\eqref{eq:stationary_pt} may occur at a different index $\bar{k}(s)$ for each state $s \in \cS$.
+The strategy of choosing a different iteration index for a different state can possibly be implemented when function approximation is used in PMD as shown in the next subsection.